Onizaro/generative_ai_project/README.md

 ### 3. Install Python dependencies
 ```
-pip install requests
+pip install -r requirements.txt
 ```

 ### 4. Running the Project
 ```
-python main.py
+python app.py
 ```
 The program will query each council LLM , run the review stage , and generate a final synthesized answer via the Chairman.
-Depending on your configuration, it can take a few minutes to finalize, ~10/12 min for me.
+Depending on your configuration, it can take a few minutes to finalize, between 5 and 15 min for me.

 ---

-Improvements Over Original Repository
+## Improvements Over Original Repository

 - Local-First: Removed all cloud-based API dependencies (OpenRouter/OpenAI).
 - Architecture: Implemented a distributed-ready REST architecture.
 - Strict Separation: Explicit separation of the Chairman role from the Council.